knowink-dev/SwiftSnmpKit/README.md

 SwiftSnmpKit supports the following SNMP versions:

+1. SNMPv1 (with community-based authentication)
-1. SNMPv2c (with community-based authentication)
+2. SNMPv2c (with community-based authentication)
-2. SNMPv3 no authentication no privacy
+3. SNMPv3 no authentication no privacy
-3. SNMPv3 authentication no privacy
+4. SNMPv3 authentication no privacy
-4. SNMPv3 authentication and privacy
+5. SNMPv3 authentication and privacy

 Only SNMP queries to UDP port 161 are supported.
 SNMP traps or informs to UDP port 162 are not supported.
 TCP transport is not supported.